andrewdudu/hris-backend/docs/api/Leaves.md

 }
 ```

-`data.leaves.extra` is timestamp, and will be removed when expired.
+`data.leaves.substitute`, `data.leaves.extra.expire` and `data.leaves.annual.expire` is timestamp, and will be removed when expired.

 - Response Body (Fail) :